PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLGPE/AlolanTrade.md

 1. As with all LGPE programs, Right Joycon is required.
 This program will not run otherwise.
 2. Move any tradeable Pokemon you want to keep into Home or another save file.
 Favoriting a Pokemon does not prevent it from being traded.
+3. Do not have any of the tradeable Pokemon favorited.

 ## Instructions

 1. Stand in front of the trade NPC.
 (Locations [here](https://www.serebii.net/letsgopikachueevee/trade.shtml).)
 2. Save the game.
 3. Start the program in-game.

+The program will automatically favorite any shinies found.

 ## Options